 - Sustainable water-resources management in a changing climate.

 - Urban energy resilience.

 In each of these areas, we seek to foster locally grounded communities of practice.
 We provide access to supportive technical assistance, applied research and learning opportunities.
 We endeavor to learn from the work of our grantees and partners and to see those lessons inform the emergent climate-resilience field.

 We support activities to disseminate and bring to scale promising climate-resilience approaches.
 Our field-building efforts are driven by the needs of practitioners working in the topical areas we fund under our strategy to accelerate place-based innovation.

 How We Work

 In all our grantmaking, investment and action, we aim to enable people and institutions to work together to address the climate crisis, with an eye toward innovation, problem-solving and informed risk taking.

-We award general operating-support and project-support grants.
-We also make program-related investments in the energy-efficiency field.
+We award general operating- and project-support grants.
+We also make program-related investments.

-- Have a tangible impact on policy and practice.
+- Strive to have a tangible impact on policy and practice.

 - Favor strategies that cut across sectors and disciplines.